stryker-mutator/stryker-handbook/stryker/guides/legacy/stryker-3/angular.md

 # Angular

-Stryker supports Angular projects using the Angular CLI starting from @angular/cli v6.1.0.
+Stryker supports Angular projects using the Angular CLI between @angular/cli 6.1.0 and 8.3.29.
 Are you using an older version?
 Then there are some tips later in this document.

-## @angular/cli 6.1.0 and higher
+## @angular/cli 6.1.0-8.3.29

-This setup only works with @angular/cli 6.1.0 or higher.
+This setup only works with @angular/cli 6.1.0-8.3.29.
 Are you using an older version of Angular?
 Then we highly suggest upgrading to at least version 6.1.0 of the cli.
 You can use the [Angular Update Guide](https://update.angular.io/) to help you with this.
 If it's not possible for you to upgrade your Angular version, please check out [this repo and its commits](https://github.com/nicojs/angular-stryker-example).

 ## Install

-Install the Stryker packages using this command: `npm i -D @stryker-mutator/core @stryker-mutator/karma-runner @stryker-mutator/typescript @stryker-mutator/html-reporter`
+Install the Stryker packages using this command: `npm i -D @stryker-mutator/core@3 @stryker-mutator/karma-runner@3 @stryker-mutator/typescript@3 @stryker-mutator/html-reporter@3`

 Recommended other packages:

-* @angular/cli 6.1.0 or higher
+* @angular/cli 6.1.0-8.3.29
-* @angular-devkit/build-angular 0.7.2 or higher
+* @angular-devkit/build-angular 0.7.2-0.803.29
 * karma 2.0.4 or higher
 * typescript 2.4.2 or higher